Dewb/monome-rack/README.md

 @dewb wrote the virtual grid code, the initial mock hardware code, and ported white whale.

 Additional community contributions and feedback are very welcome!
-Discuss either on [issues here](issues) or on the [lines thread](https://llllllll.co/t/white-whale-in-vcvrack/10337).
+Discuss either in an [issue here](/../../issues) or in the [lines thread](https://llllllll.co/t/white-whale-in-vcvrack/10337).

 ## Issues